 Agency staff will then make award recommendations to the governing Council who will then approve final grant amounts.

-- Applicants who have been historically under-funded:
+- Applicants who have been historically under-funded by similar programs:

 - People of the global majority — Black, Indigenous, People of Color, Latinx, Asian, Native American, Pacific Islander, and all other ethnicities of color.
-Applicants wishing to make this self-identification will need to fill out the demographics survey in the grants management system.

 - People who identify as Deaf or as having a disability.

 - Applicants who are located in cities and towns that are below the state’s median household income and below statewide educational attainment (the percentage of adults who have attained at least a bachelor’s degree).
 This includes but is not limited to places designated as Gateway Cities.
 A full list of these under-resourced communities is available.

 Geographic Distribution: To ensure geographic diversity, grants will be awarded by region of the Commonwealth in proportion to the region’s application demand.
 The regions are as follows:

 For example, if applications from the Southeast region make up 15% of the total applications received, the Southeast region will be allocated roughly 15% of the grants made.